 Some Modeling instruction related to UVs will be addressed too when relevant.
 Images texture painted manually from photography or imagination is only one side of what texturing is, we will study how to use "procedural textures" to maximize our creativity.
+Creation of seamless complex image textures will be addressed with a special emphasize on component extractions: color, highlights, bumps, id, critical for the creation of realistic skin shading for example.

-Students will use Maya or Blender and Photoshop.
+Students will use Maya and Photoshop.
 The rendering engine will be Mental Ray or V-Ray.

-30 hours - \$1000 (Autodesk Maya, Blender, Photoshop, ZBrush, et. al)
+30 hours - \$1000 (Autodesk Maya and Adobe Photoshop)